Events Dynamics

 A typical flow to fabricate a profile is:

-Step #1: First, send a identify
+Step #1: First, send a identify event with a specific session ID.

-In the identify events, specify a PII (Personal Identifiable Information on the event's target.properties
+In the identify events, specify a PII (Personal Identifiable Information on the event's target.properties).

 {